-Repository >> listObjectsInObjectSecurityPolicies: anArray toDirectory: aString
+Repository >> listObjectsInObjectSecurityPolicies: anArray toDirectory: aString objectSecurityPolicy<ObjectSecurityPolicyId>-objects.bm where ObjectSecurityPolicyId is the security policy ID.

 This method scans the repository for the instances protected by the security policies in anArray and writes the results to binary bitmap files in the directory specified by aString.

-Binary bitmap files have an extension of .bm and may be loaded into hidden sets using class methods in System.
+Binary bitmap files have an extension of . bm and may be loaded into hidden sets using class methods in System.